Why Student Artifacts of Excellence are More Important Than Ever

 “When our students leave our schools and enter life, they will no longer be judged by standardized tests.
 They will be judged for the rest of their lives for two things: the quality of person they are and the quality of work that they do." -Ron Berger

-In his keynote address in 2019, Ron Berger emphasized the importance of what he calls "beautiful work," also known as “artifacts of excellence.”
-He underscored how schools should prioritize the creation of these artifacts over relying solely on standardized test scores.
+Education leader Ron Berger has long emphasized the importance of what he calls “beautiful work,” also known as “artifacts of excellence.”
+He underscores how schools should prioritize the creation of these artifacts over relying solely on standardized test scores.
 Berger’s book, An Ethic of Excellence, defines “excellence” in student work as the combination of real-world relevance and assessment based on professional standards.

 Evidence of Learning